• Skip to main content

 Dial

 From the point of view of pure legibility, the only issue here is the circular calendar display that some may find not that easy to read, after all.
-However, this is a common issue for this sort of smallish indicators, so I don’t see it as a problem.
+However, this is a common issue for this sort of smallish indicator, so I don’t see it as a problem.
 It sort of comes with the territory.

-I have seen a number of comments that, quite condescendingly, compare this new Calatrava Pilot Travel Time to the last year’s limited edition Zenith Pilot Montre d’Aeronef Type 20 GMT 1903 (Ref.
-96.2431.693/ 21.C740).
-Trying to compare these two timekeepers is like comparing a Mercedes-Benz S-Class Guard with a Humvee on the ground that both vehicles have four wheels, an internal combustion engine and, of course, both are armored.
+Trying to compare these two timekeepers is like comparing a Mercedes-Benz S-Class Guard with a Humvee on the ground that both vehicles have four wheels, an internal combustion engine, and, of course, a healthy amount of armor.
 That is just not how you do it.

 The only thing that reminds me of the aforementioned Zenith model is the overall styling of the dial with those vintage-styled hands and Arabic numerals that are covered with varnished Superluminova.
 That’s basically all.